TolikPylypchuk/SharpHook/README.md

 With libuiohook in place you can build SharpHook using your usual methods, e.g. with Visual Studio or the `dotnet` CLI.
 You need .NET 8 to build SharpHook.

-The `SharpHook` project defines multiple platforms.
-If you want to run `SharpHook.Sample`, make sure you don't use `AnyCPU` since the libuiohook version for it is not defined.

 ## Library Status

 I will maintain the library to keep up with the releases of libuiohook which uses a rolling release model - every commit